molonepa/measuring-engineering/report.md

 ## Ethical Concerns

 There are a number of ethical concerns to consider when we speak of gathering large amounts of data.
-Two of which I will be discussing are privacy and exploitation of labour.
+Two of which I will be exploring are privacy and exploitation of labour.

 ### Privacy & Security

-Some metrics which were not discussed include biometrics, such as heart-rate, fingerprints, facial recognition.
-As we have seen recently, large firms such as **Facebook** are not impervious to data breaches, and if a company is tracking these data from iots employees, a data breach could potentially lead to stolen identites.
-Tracking biometrics is a step too far, but the danger is that it becomes more commonplace in the future.
+Some metrics which were not touched upon include biometrics, such as heart-rate, fingerprints, facial recognition.
+As we have seen recently, large firms such as **Facebook** are not impervious to data breaches[13], and if a company is tracking these data from its employees, a data breach could potentially lead to stolen identites.
+Many claim that tracking biometrics is a step too far, and the danger lies in the possibility it becomes more commonplace in the future.

 ### Exploitation of Labour

 **Rockstar Games**, the developer behind the 'Grand Theft Auto' and 'Red Dead Redemption' series, has recently been involved in controversy regarding the release of their latest game. **Rockstar** cofounder Dan Houser stated in an interview that some staff were working 100-hour weeks in order to get the game finished for release.
 Overworking staff is a prevalent issue in game studios, and the tech industry in general, with large firms such as **Apple**, **Lyft**, and **Uber** all having advocated for the 'crunch culture' at some point.
 It turns out that in reality, during the studio's busiest week, employees averaged 50.1 hours and 20% of employees reported working 60 hours or more.[11]

 Regrdless, this begs the question: *given the means of measuring their software engineers' performance, would large tech companies keep pushing their employees to the brink, or even beyond, in order to maximize profits*?
 I would like to believe that these techniques would be used to help engineers be more productive in the same amount of time, but there is always the possibility that they be exploited.

+___

+## Conclusion

+In this paper I discussed the origins of software engineering, and the need to measure the process.
+I proposed three metrics, that in my opinion provide a good qualitative view of software engineers' productivity, and put forward the possible methods and implications of measuring them.

 ___